✅ Want to start livestreaming or making videos grow your business?

 Sara: Now this is like probably not related, but I’m just curious, what do you think of the RODE Podcasts PRO?
 That expensive RODE caster that everyone seems to have and think I won’t.

-So if you’re doing a lot of live streaming where you’re saying doing a live call-in show, or you’re talking to a lot of people or you’re playing music at the same time as you’re streaming your voice.
-So you’ve got four different people and you’re doing a show all in one place, something like that can be really good.
-So yeah, if you’re looking to go next level, I mean, I use and recommend the Zoom LiveTrak L-8.
+If you’re doing a lot of live streaming where you’re saying doing a live call-in show, or you’re talking to a lot of people or you’re playing music at the same time as you’re streaming your voice.
+You’ve got four different people and you’re doing a show all in one place, something like that can be really good.
+Yeah, if you’re looking to go next level, I mean, I use and recommend the Zoom LiveTrak L-8.
 It’s about a $400 US.
-So I think I paid about $800 here for it.
-So it was not a cheap way to go.
+I think I paid about $800 here for it.
+It was not a cheap way to go.
 It’s not in the budget range and the RODE caster is about the same.
-So you’re going to pay several hundreds of dollars to get set up.
+You’re going to pay several hundreds of dollars to get set up.
 And the way I sort of look at it is if you’re starting out, the journey I see most people take is they use their phone, they use their headset to start with, they then graduate to a USB microphone because it’s just a simple, but better quality, they will then go into an audio interface and/or mixer.
 And then eventually you go to the big, the big one, which is like your mixer interface, sort of streaming casting combo, which is something like your Zoom or your, or your RODE caster.
-So yeah, again, probably a little bit out of the scope of starting out in budget and beginning.
+Yeah, again, probably a little bit out of the scope of starting out in budget and beginning.
 But if you want to sort of say, what does the future look like?
 Where would you go?
 That’s what I see most people doing as far as their journey with audio and recording for their videos goes.

 Pete: Yeah, so I’m, I’m, I’m a bit all over the place.
 You can search my name, Pete Johns, and pretty much any audio topic, you’ll generally find that.
-So handle is just called Pete Johns.
+Handle is just called Pete Johns.
 I call it Studio Live Today as well because I put out a video every day and I do a lot of live stuff.
-So it seemed to make sense.
+It seemed to make sense.
 But yeah, you can go to studiolivetoday.com or you can just search Pete Johns microphone or Pete Johns audio interface.
 You’ll find a heap of videos on YouTube that’ll help you out and help you choose and navigate the minefield.
 That is all of this audio gear ’cause it’s all a lot of fun, but yeah.
 Tell you what, when you’re starting out I still remember, it can be, it can be challenging.
-So good luck to everyone in your audio recording journeys.
+Good luck to everyone in your audio recording journeys.

 Sara: Thank you.
 Thank you so much.
 I’m going to wrap up the live stream today.
-So thanks everyone for joining us.
+Thanks everyone for joining us.
 We’ll see you on the next.
 I’ll see you on the next video and bye for now.